joycedh/TMCI_project/README.md

 ## Research questions

-What features are associated with fake news?
+#### What features are associated with fake news?
 - What are the sentiments and most common words used in fake news?
-- How accurate can we predict fake news by creating a detector using these features?
+- How accurate can we predict fake news by creating a detector using these, and other features?
 - What approach leads to the highest accuracy in prediction?

 ## Dataset: The Liar Dataset